Back to Atlanta Map

 The plants in the Tropical Rotunda include key groups of ferns, cycads, melastomes, epiphytic plants, tropical conifers and rich collection of tropical palms.
 Of the 2,600 palm species worldwide, 170 grow in the Fuqua Conservatory.

 The sounds you'll hear in this space are real.
-A combination of vocal birds and frogs can be heard throughout the day.
+Listen for the distinctive calls of the Coqui Frogs and the Phantasmal Poison Frog (Epipedobates tricolor) throughout the day.
 One of the Fuqua Conservatory's residents you won't hear, however, is the alligator snapping turtle in the waterfall pond.

 Sealing Wax Palm